globalwordnet/english-wordnet/README.md

 English WordNet is a high-quality resource that acts as a gold-standard for natural language processing, as such we cannot accept any automatically generated results that have not been manually validated.

-Please be aware that we use the Also please read the guidelines for [format](FORMAT.md)
+Please be aware that we use the [Global WordNet Association LMF](https://globalwordnet.github.io/schemas/) and please read the guidelines for using the [format](FORMAT.md)

 ## License